ncase/mental-health/index.md

 > 🐺 We just spent 1800+ words and we haven't *actually* given the reader any practical mental health tips!
 We're wasting their time!

-Thanks, good concern!
+That's a good concern!
 I'll add a link at the top to let readers skip to the Mental Health Habits sections.
 Speaking of which:

 ---